List of Playboy Playmates of 1956

 The following is a list of Playboy Playmates of 1956.
-Playboy magazine names its Playmate of the Month each month throughout the year.
+Playboy magazine named its Playmate of the Month each month throughout the year.

 January

 Lynn Turner (born December 1, 1935) was an American model.
 She was Playboy magazine's Playmate of the Month for the January 1956 issue.
 Her centerfold was photographed by Peter Gowland, the first of his extensive Playboy career.
 According to The Playmate Book, Turner did layouts for other men's magazines, including Frolic, Jest and Modern Man Quarterly.

 February

 Marguerite Empey (July 29, 1932 – August 19, 2008) was an American model, dancer and actress.
 She was Playboy magazine's Playmate of the Month in May 1955 and February 1956.
 The photos for her 1956 appearance were taken by soft core porn director Russ Meyer.

 March

-Marian Stafford (February 7, 1931 – August 16, 1984) was an American actress and model.
+Marian Stafford (February 7, 1934 – August 16, 1984) Born Doris Marian Stafford, was an American actress and model.
 She was Playboy magazine's Playmate of the Month for the March 1956 issue.
 Her centerfold was photographed by Ruth Sondak, and was the first to fold out to three pages.
 (Prior to this, the centerfolds covered two pages.)

+In addition to posing for other men's magazines in the decade, Stafford became a popular personality during the so-called Golden Age of Television.
+She was a regular on game shows such as Treasure Hunt and The $64,000 Question.
+She was crowned Miss Color TV of 1956 by NBC.

+Marian died on August 16, 1984, at age 50.